Portrait Photography

 Within your post-production software, play around with the contrast slider.

-As we’ve been mentioning, contrast is a crucial component of a successful black and white portrait.
+As we’ve mentioned, contrast is a crucial component of a successful black-and-white portrait.

-A tip I like to follow is that I slide it to the extreme to see what it would look like then I work my way down from there.
+A tip I like to follow is to slide it to the extreme to see what it would look like, then work my way down from there.

-In the beginning, you may be adjusting it for hours trying to get it perfect then changing your mind over and over.
+In the beginning, you may adjust it for hours, trying to get it perfect, then changing your mind repeatedly.

-Adjust it to what you like, then come back to it the next day and if you still like the adjustment, then it is good to go.
+Adjust it to what you like, then come back to it the next day.
+If you still like the adjustment, then it is good to go.
 Approaching it with a fresh pair of eyes helps.

 I always follow this 2-day edit procedure with all my portraits and photos.